 How things work during designated “travel months” (normally January, April, and October) each year:

-- During pre-set travel months I plan in advance and cluster one-on-one home consultations and other small community events* close together (both geographically and temporally!) to help make things more affordable for families and small community groups – so the travel costs are shared across many consultations or events.
-The day-rate is $2,000, but no separate travel-costs are charged – with advance booking. [*small community events have different pricing than personal or business consultations.]
+- During pre-set travel months I plan in advance and cluster one-on-one home consultations and other small community events* close together (both geographically and temporally!) to help make things more affordable for families and small community groups — so the travel costs are shared across many consultations or events.
+The daily rate is $2,000, but no separate travel costs are charged with advance booking (*small community events have different pricing than personal or business consultations).

-- If you book early [when the schedule for a travel month first opens up, and before the travel path is determined and before initial flights are booked – normally two-to-three months before the month in question], you can be added to the schedule at the flat $2,000 fee, and the trip will be built around your location as a primary location.
+- If you book early (when the schedule for a travel month first opens up, before the travel path is determined, and before initial flights are booked — normally two-to-three months before the month in question), you can be added to the schedule at the flat $2,000 fee, and the trip will be built around your location as a primary location.

-- To reiterate: there is normally no separate charge for travel during pre-set travel months with advance booking.
-[The first people to book determine the route that will be traveled for that travel month – at which time flights are purchased and other reservations / plans are made.]
+- To reiterate: There is normally no separate charge for travel during pre-set travel months with advance booking.
+(The first people to book determine the route that will be traveled for that month — at which time flights are purchased and other reservations/plans are established.)

-- For folks who book later – After the primary locations have been mapped out & set for the month and our flights have been booked, reservations made, and the schedule planned – additional travel costs may apply (in addition to the $2,000 flat fee for a 3-to-4 hour consultation) — depending on your distance from the pre-planned locations.
+- For folks who book later, after the primary locations have been mapped out and set for the month and our flights have been booked, reservations made, and the schedule planned — additional travel costs may apply (in addition to the $2,000 flat fee for a 3-to-4 hour consultation), depending on your distance from the pre-planned locations.

 Interested in hiring me?

 “But this is so expensive!”